 Intracytoplasmic Sperm Injection Can Assist Male Factor Infertility

 Intracytoplasmic sperm injection (ICSI) at our Omaha, NE, practice is a technique used during in vitro fertilization (IVF).
 During the process, a single sperm is directly injected into an egg to induce fertilization rather than combining multiple sperm all at once.
 At Heartland Center for Reproductive Medicine, this procedure is beneficial for patients who have experienced a failed first round of IVF or for patients with severe male factor fertility issues.
-During your initial consultation, Dr. Victoria Maclin or one of our fertility specialists will help you determine if this treatment is suitable for your infertility concerns.
+During your initial consultation, one of our fertility specialists will help you determine if this treatment is suitable for your infertility concerns.

 Candidacy for Intracytoplasmic Sperm Injection